Quirky slide at Hummel Park Omaha

 Where: 802 S. 60th St.

-Why: This park’s playground was recently updated, with some nice climbing areas added to it.
+Why: This park’s playground was updated in recent years, with some nice climbing areas added to it.
 Elmwood is one of my favorite parks because of the open space and the trails surrounding it.
 Take a short walk through the woods to imagine a little escape from the city.
-And if you’re so inclined, there is a fitness area right next to the playground where you can sneak in some weight-bearing exercises in while the kids play (I’m never so inclined).

 Sand: Yes